We have 1 result for your current selection

-While many properties of Krill Oil and its effects are still being investigated, experts agree that perhaps the complicated interaction of the three main ingredients - omega-3 acids, phospholipids and antioxidants - are responsible for the many health benefits of Krill Oil.
+While many properties of Krill Oil and its effects are still being investigated, experts agree that perhaps the complicated interaction of the three main ingredients - omega-3 acids, phospholipids, and antioxidants - are responsible for the many health benefits of Krill Oil.

-Most people eat too many omega 6 fatty acids (sunflower oil, safflower oil, corn oil, hydrogenated vegetable oils, eggs, etc.) and too little Omega 3 (fatty fish such as mackerel, salmon, tuna).
+Most people eat too many Omega 6 fatty acids (sunflower oil, safflower oil, corn oil, hydrogenated vegetable oils, eggs, etc.) and too little Omega 3 (fatty fish such as mackerel, salmon, tuna).

 This imbalance leads to inflammation in the body cells, which, long before they cause discomfort or pain, have already caused great damage without being noticed.

-New studies show that inflammation is a major cause of cardiovascular disease, arthritis, cancer, allergies, diabetes, rheumatism, elevated blood lipids, nervous diseases, acceleration of the aging process and decisively affect general well-being.
+New studies show that inflammation is a major cause of cardiovascular disease, arthritis, cancer, allergies, diabetes, rheumatism, elevated blood lipids, nervous diseases, acceleration of the ageing process and decisively affect general well-being.
 Krill Oil inhibits inflammation in all body cells naturally.

 Omega 3 fatty acids are essential for the development of the central nervous system, play an important role in blood clotting, ensure normal blood pressure and healthy cholesterol levels and play an important role in inflammatory processes.

-The fact, that with our modern diet we consume too many omega 6 fatty acids and too few omega 3 unfortunately leads to an imbalance in the body.
+The fact, that with our modern diet we consume too many Omega 6 fatty acids and too few Omega 3 unfortunately leads to an imbalance in the body.
 If an infection has to be combated in the body, Omega 6 triggers the necessary inflammatory reactions.

 Recently, scientists have shown an increasing interest in the role, that inflammation plays on our health and diseases; today inflammation is of one of the most studied areas of medical research.